AdaGold/recursion-tracing/README.md

 - What is mystery5("hi")?
 - What is mystery5("")?
 - What is mystery5("Hi, there!")?
+- What is the time complexity of mystery5(s)?
+- What is the space complexity of mystery5(s)?
 - _Added Fun: How could we make only alphabetic characters to be changed to stars?_

 ### Trace #6